guitarvydas/guitarvydas.github.io/_posts/2021-07-25-Parsing Diagrams - Bounding Boxes.md

 [^1]: This code produces a side effect.
 We could get rid of the side effect and make this more FP'ish, but why bother?
 We don't need FP to express 14 lines of code. [_N.B.
 We will endeavour to keep things simple, by minimizing the code line count._]

+# Simplicity

+Simplicity is defined as *lack of nuance.*

+# Lack of Detail (at this layer)

+It might appear that this treatment does not include enough details for converting diagrams to code.

+This is a hallmark of the *layered* approach - each layer can be understood in its entirety without confronting all of the details.

+As we will see in subsequent essays, we *will* add enough details - in layers - to compile this diagram to code.

+The only difference between this *layered* approach and other approaches is *where* the details appear.

+There is no need to *flatten* the information contained in this diagram.
+Details will be supplied in lower layers, but will not affect the appearance of this layer.

+The goal is to make *every* layer as simplistic as this one.

+# Factbase Growth

+There is no current need to prune the factbase.

+Pruning is an optimization, only.

+Unneeded facts are skipped by the factbase engine.
+The rules use only the facts that are needed.

 # See Also

 [Blog](https://guitarvydas.github.io)